Authorization is the act of determining that a person is entitled to access a resource in question.

-- The OHS Contacts System is a tool used by central offices to identify individuals in campus departments that are responsible for specific business and technical roles.
+- The OHS Contacts System (OHSC) is a tool used by central offices to identify individuals in campus departments that are responsible for specific business and technical roles.

-- The Phase 1 of the Identity and Access Management Modernization Program implemented Group and Role Management functionality, including role-based access management within SailPoint IdentityIQ (IIQ).
+- Phase 1 of the Identity and Access Management Modernization Program implemented Group and Role Management functionality, including role-based access management within SailPoint IdentityIQ (IIQ).